alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 Tracking (trajectory prediction specifically): I will train a sequential neural network on recorded tadpole movement data.

-Project is in collaboration with neuroscience department at Bard College (xenopus tadpoles are used for neurobiological research).
+Project is in collaboration with neuroscience department at Bard College (*xenopus laevis* used for neurobiological research).

 ###### Proof of Concept gif: